Artist

 Stephen Head (keyboards)

-The group was based in a farm near Florence, and had a krautrock-like attitude that leaves them as a unique band in the italian prog field.
-Mainly an electronic band, based on keyboards and with very little use of voice, they released no less than three albums in 1974, one of them only intended for promotional use, and all based on instrumental-only themes in the same style as many german bands of the Cosmic Couriers genre.
+In the same year, the first proper album by the group was issued, entitled Portable madness.
+The trio was based in a farm near Florence, and had a krautrock-like attitude that leaves them as a unique band in the Italian prog field.
+Mainly an electronic band, based on keyboards, spacey effects and with very little use of voice, their albums were self-produced and recorded in the band's own studio, often with an amateurish sound quality.

 Bass player Richard Ursillo has kept playing in various groups in the Florence area after the band's demise, and was briefly involved in